Confirmation of $g_{\rm A}$ quenching using the revised spectrum-shape method for the analysis of the $^{113}$Cd $\beta$-decay as measured with the COBRA demonstrator: Spectrum-shape analysis

-The results summarized in Eqn.~(\ref{eqn:Cd113_gA_halflife01}) -- (\ref{eqn:Cd113_gA_halflife03}) confirm once more that all three nuclear models agree well with each other taking into account the systematic uncertainties.
-Additionally, all of them cover the quoted \cd113 reference half-lives.
+The results summarized in Eqn.~(\ref{eqn:Cd113_gA_halflife01}) -- (\ref{eqn:Cd113_gA_halflife03}) illustrate how the uncertainties on \gA affect the \cd113 half-life determination by using solely the spectrum-shape.
+It is remarkable that all of them cover the quoted \cd113 reference half-lives.
 Due to the shape of the predicted $T_{1/2}(g_\text{A})$ correlation, the resulting uncertainties on the extracted half-lives turn out to be asymmetric around the central value.
 In relative units, the uncertainties are on the order of $\sim 30\%$ for all models.
 The half-life uncertainties are directly dependent on the precision of the extracted effective \gA values which in turn are dominated by several systematic effects as discussed in section~\ref{sec:systematics}.

-Alternatively, it would be possible to determine the \cd113 half-life by performing an absolute rate measurement based on the collected COBRA data.
+Alternatively, it would be possible to determine the \cd113 half-life by performing an absolute rate measurement using the same data set.
 However, this requires a more detailed understanding of the involved efficiencies and a more nuanced treatment of the individual detectors.
 This level of understanding is not required for the present spectrum-shape study as all involved spectra have been normalized accordingly.
-Furthermore, it could be confirmed that the involved efficiencies are sufficiently constant over the energy of interest, whereas the observed variations were treated as systematic uncertainties in a conservative way.
-Moreover, the total rate could only be determined by making an assumption about the shape of the $\beta$-spectrum below the accessible energy range.
-For this, the allowed spectrum ranges as shown in Fig.~\ref{fig:Cd113_allowed_spectrum_range} could provide some guidance in a future direct half-life measurement.
+Moreover, if one wanted to determine the half-life by an absolute rate measurement, the total rate could only be determined by making an assumption about the shape of the $\beta$-spectrum below the accessible energy range.
+For this, the allowed spectrum ranges as shown in Fig.~\ref{fig:Cd113_allowed_spectrum_range} in the appendix could provide some guidance.

-In addition, the data analysis could benefit from a lowering of the energy threshold.
-The conservative definition of an analysis threshold based on the procedure outlined in \cite{Cobra_Cd113_2020} makes sure that there is no distortion of the spectrum-shape at low energies due to the presence of signal noise.
-However, this measure increases the original detection threshold by about 8\,keV which could be further improved by a more advanced data cleaning procedure in the future.